Web Submission: Complete the on-line course data entry form. Upon submission

 - What are you currently studying?

 - Are you currently studying problems in Vision Research?
 If so, please specify.
+The following questions are intended to help us fine tune the course content and organization of the laboratory excercises.

 - After reviewing our course description, what topics in eye research might you choose to study following the completion of the course?